dpak11/taxi/README.md

 2) Go to public folder and run "taxis.html".

 In case you are seeing a CORS Alert message, it means that your browser will only allow 'http:','https:' requests from your local.
-So now you will need to run it in a Node environment, or Alternatively you can also try a different browser.
-(Firefox worked for me)
+Now you will have to try any one of the below:

+- Run it in a Node environment, or a web sever to make "http" requests.
+(You may use "app.js" if you are running Node server).

+- Try a different browser.
+(Firefox might work).

+- Copy the JSON data from "mpoints.json" and store it in an object variable (inside taxis.js).
+Remove the fetch api call to "mpoints.json"

 # Running in Node: